rust-mcp-stack/rust-mcp-sdk/CONTRIBUTING.md

 ### **Filing a Bug Report**

 When reporting a bug, use the provided issue template and fill in as many details as possible.
-Don’t worry if you can’t answer everything—just provide what you can.
+Don’t worry if you can’t answer everything-just provide what you can.

 ### **Fixing Issues**